“Rocky Mountain Root Beer was the idea that started it

 Post Consumption

-distinction of being made with “Colorado Water”.
+distinction of being made with “Colorado Water.”
 Maybe I am getting some flavors from minerals in the

 water?
-I also love the claim it’s
+I also love the claim that it’s

-foods”, they know most consumers will not know the difference.
+foods,” they know most consumers will not know the difference.

 Would I recommend